Welcome

 About Me

 Hi there!
 I'm Ryan, a student who loves to tinker with code and explore new ideas.
-When I'm not diving into my latest project (or the dustbin for electronics), you can find me learning something new or figuring out creative/silly ways to solve problems.
+When I'm not diving into my latest project (or the dustbin for electronics - I'm serious, these University skip tanks embody the one man's trash is another's treasure), you can find me learning something new or figuring out creative/silly ways to solve problems.
 This site is a little peek into my world of coding and fun projects!

 More →